Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Can I own land in my own name in Addis Ababa right now?

-No, you cannot own land in your own name in Addis Ababa in 2026, and neither can Ethiopian citizens, because Article 40(3) of the Ethiopian Constitution explicitly states that all urban and rural land belongs to the state and the peoples of Ethiopia.
+No, a foreigner cannot own freehold land in Addis Ababa in 2026, because Ethiopia’s Constitution keeps urban and rural land under the ownership of the State and the peoples of Ethiopia.

 As of 2026, what other key foreign-ownership rules or limits should I know in Addis Ababa?